 The Federal Reserve System

 The Federal Reserve System was created by Congress in 1913.
 The responsibilities of the Federal Reserve include influencing the supply of money and credit; regulating and supervising financial institutions; serving as a banking and fiscal agent for the United States government; and supplying payments services to the public through depository institutions like banks, credit unions, and savings and loans.
-Payments services include issuing, transferring and redeeming U.S. government securities, processing and clearing checks, transferring funds, and supervising bank holding companies and member banks.
+Payments services include issuing, transferring and redeeming U.S. government securities, processing and clearing checks, and transferring funds.

 The Federal Reserve’s structure comprises the Board of Governors in Washington, D.C., and 12 regional Reserve Banks.